narendransingh/House-Price-Prediction/README.md

-# House-Price-Prediction an Regression Problem
+# House-Price-Prediction a Regression Problem

+A knowledge project using kaggle dataset, using techinques like Feature Selection, Feature Engineering, Finding coorelation etc.

-Using Kaggle Dataset is knowledge project, recieving an MSE error of 0.14
+Recieving an MSE error of 0.14 on test dataset.